Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-reference.md

 ## Script `New-GitHubIssue`

-Creates an Issue in a GitHub Repository that is located under a GitHub Organization when one or multiple Remediation Tasks failed.
-The Bug is formatted as an HTML table and contains information on the name and Url properties.
+Creates an Issue in a GitHub Repository that is located under a GitHub Organization when one or multiple Remediation Tasks fail.
+The Bug is formatted as an HTML table and contains information on the name and URL properties.
 As a result, the team can easily locate and resolve the Remediation Tasks that failed.

 ```ps1
 New-GitHubIssue [-FailedPolicyRemediationTasksJsonString] <String> [-OrganizationName] <String> [-RepositoryName] <String> [-PersonalAccessToken] <String> [<CommonParameters>]